Focus face biometrics work on solving real-world problems, NtechLab Co-founder urges

 “Our goal is to extract all the information from huge amounts of video streams, and to make some predictions on the data which our algorithms are able to extract,” he says.
 “That’s why we added to our facial recognition algorithm the silhouette tracking algorithm, age, gender, emotion recognition, and we also do car recognition so that we can track all the information which is available in the video streams and process it in some smart way.”

-The most recent major partner announcement from NtechLab is that it is providing facial recognition for more than 1,600 schools in Russia.
-The system, dubbed ‘Orwell,’ is expected to be implemented in more than 43,000 schools, and indicates both the range of application areas, and the potential for controversy.
+The most recent major partner announcement from NtechLab is that it is providing algorithms to support the ‘Orwell’ project for more than 1,600 schools in Russia.
+The system is expected to be implemented in more than 43,000 schools, and indicates both the range of application areas, and the potential for controversy.

 The company deals with the differing regulations and data protection laws in various regional markets it operates in through a policy of working with local partners to ensure both that each country’s laws are respected, and that the technology is applied correctly, Kukharenko says.
 This makes the quality of the local partner very important, but NtechLab also uses its technology to build preserving privacy functionality.